TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

 - PaaS provides customers the hardware, software, and infrastructure to develop, deploy, manage, and run applications created by them or acquired from a 3rd party

 - SaaS provides access to a service providers cloud-based software. users simply access the applications on cloud while the cloud provider maintains the infrastructure, platform, data, application code, security, availability, and performance of the application

+# Public Cloud deployment model

+- deployment models indicate
+  - where the infrastructre resides
+  - who owns and manages it
+  - how cloud resources and services are made available to users

+in a public cloud model, users get access to:

+- servers
+- storage
+- network
+- security
+- applications as services delivered by cloud service providers over the internet

+* using web consoles and API, users can provision the reources and services they need

+* the cloud provider owns, manages, provisions, and maintains the infrastructure, renting it out to customers for a charge or usage-based fee

+* users don't own the servers their apps run on or storage their data consumes, or manage the operations of the servers

+offer significant cost savings, but the user doesnt have any control over the computing environment

+# public cloud providers in the market today include:

+- AWS
+- Azure
+- IBM Cloud
+- Google Cloud
+- Alibaba Cloud

+all providers offer a core set of servies such as servers, storage, network, security, and databases and they also offer a wide spectrum of niche servies with different payment options

+# Public Cloud Characteristics

+- virtualized multi-tenant architecture enabling tenants or users to share computing resources

+- the cloud providers pool of resources, including platforms, infrastructure, and software are not dedicated for use by a single tenant or organization

+# Public Cloud Benefits

+- on-demand resources - allowing applications to respond to fluctuations on demand

+- economies of scale -

+- highly reliable - if one physical component fails, the service still runs unaffected on remaining components

+# public cloud concerns

+- security
+  data breaches, data loss, account hijacking, insufficient due diligence, and system and app vulnerability

+- data sovereignty compliance - regulations governing the storage, transfer and security of data

+# Common Use Cases

+- 1. building and testing applications, and reducing time to market for their prodcuts and services

+- 2. businesses with fluctuating capacity and resourcing needs

+- 3. building secondary infrastructures for disaster recovery, data protection, and business continuity

+- 4. cloud storage data management services for greater accessibility, easy distribution, and backing up their data

+- 5. IT departments are outsourcing the management of less critical and standarized business platforms and applications to public cloud providers